UMAprotocol/bonk/README.md

+# Setting the scene: Commitment Devices and Cooperative Games

+[Commitment devices](https://hackmd.io/@sxysun/ccdwtf#Day-1-Blockchain-Commitment-Devices) are ways to incentivize towards or disincentivize away from behavior.
+Incentivizing towards some behavior is well-studied (see airdrops, liquidity mining, KPI options), otherwise known as THE CARROT.
+We present a device that can be used to disincentivize someone from breaking their commitments, otherwise known as THE STICK, otherwise known as BONK go to commitment violation jail.
+We need both the CARROT and the STICK to play [cooperative games](https://medium.com/@virgilgr/ethereum-is-game-changing-technology-literally-d67e01a01cf8).

+> A major value proposition of cryptoeconomic mechanisms is that users can trustlessly collaborate by making credible commitments of their actions.

+> Crypto-economic systems such as the Ethereum blockchain are commitment devices on which humans and algorithmic agents play real-world coordination games at large scale and high frequency.
+Importantly, the outcomes of these coordination games depend crucially on the design of the commitment device.

 # BONK

 "Bonk", also known as "The Stick" or "UMA SLA", is a smart contract enabling users to stake and commit to agreements, enabling _anyone else_ to retroactive slash them due to misconduct as stipulated in the agreement terms.
 The agreement is enforced by the [UMA Optimistic oracle](https://docs.uma.xyz/developers/optimistic-oracle-v3/data-asserter).
 This mechanism is analogous to an on-chain SLA (Service Layer Agreement) for any agreement that is publicly verifiable.